pruthvi369/Food_Truck/F_D_README.md

 # Food Truck Finder API

-This is a Django-based API for finding food trucks in San Francisco.
+This is a Django-based API.

 ## Installation